slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 */
 ```

-5. User enter credentials, trigger `/Account/Login` post back (i5), calls `HttpContext.SignInAsync("Cookie")` (so IdentityUser is transformed to ClaimsPrincipal then AuthenticationTicket is added into cookie), then Razor Page (not `CookieAuthenticationHandler`) redirect users to `/connect/authorize/callback`
+5. User enter credentials, trigger `/Account/Login` post back (i5), calls `HttpContext.SignInAsync("Cookie")` (so IdentityUser is transformed to ClaimsPrincipal which contains name claim such as "Emma", then AuthenticationTicket is added into cookie, but it will actually be wiped out later), then Razor Page (not `CookieAuthenticationHandler`) redirect users to `/connect/authorize/callback`

 ```C#
 /*